Last updated 23rd March, 2025

 Whether you choose to have your work done by a company or a self-employed contractor can affect the pricing.
 Large national companies will usually charge more than a self-employed professional.

-For example a self employed painter and decorators hourly rate is likely to be less than a national company but they will be making more money than one of the painters working for the large national company.
+For example, a self-employed painter and decorator's hourly rate is likely to be less than that of a national company but they will be making more money than one of the painters working for the large national company.

-A plumber or engineer that is gas safe registered will know all of the safety precautions required when it comes to working with gas.
-Even if the work you’re having done doesn’t involve gas, it is still recommended that you choose a plumber or engineer that is gas safe registered to ensure optimum safety.
+A plumber or engineer who is Gas Safe registered will know all of the safety precautions required when it comes to working with gas.
+Even if the work you’re having done doesn’t involve gas, it is still recommended that you choose a plumber or engineer that is Gas Safe registered to ensure optimum safety.

-A gas safe registered plumber or engineer can charge more than someone who isn’t gas safe registered as it is more desirable to hire someone who is on the gas safety register.
+A Gas Safe registered plumber or engineer can charge more than someone who isn’t Gas Safe registered as it is more desirable to hire someone who is on the Gas Safe Register, so that will affect the heating engineer prices you pay.

 You can expect to pay more for more complex jobs.
 Certain jobs require a particular knowledge or special skills and contractors can charge more in these circumstances.